oceanicsdotio/oceanics.io/README.md

 The software is maintained by Oceanicsdotio LLC and provided as is with no warranty or guarantee.
 As we validate models we will provide uptime, accuracy, and suitability guarantees.

-Collaborator welcome!
+Collaboration welcome!
 Our core systems will always be open source.

 <p align="center">
   <img width="75%" height="75%" src="content/assets/dagan.png">